 5. The scope of the quarterly quantitative templates shall be narrower than that of the annual quantitative templates.

-6. Paragraph 1 is without prejudice to the power of supervisory authorities to require insurance and reinsurance undertakings to communicate on a regular basis any other information prepared under the responsibility of – or at the request of – the administrative, management or supervisory bodies of these undertakings.
+6. Paragraph 1 is without prejudice to the power of supervisory authorities to require insurance and reinsurance undertakings to communicate on a regular basis any other information prepared under the responsibility of – or at the request of – the administrative, management or supervisory body of these undertakings.

 Article SRS1bis